Accessible bus fleet

 On rare occasions when a lift is inoperable or the securement and priority seating areas are full, a disabled passenger may be unable to board.
 In either situation, if the next bus is not due to arrive for more than 30 minutes, the driver will offer the passenger a transfer, and arrange alternative transportation.
 Customers taking advantage of the Night Stop program can request someone wait with them until other alternative transportation arrives.

 RTD's Access-a-Ride program provides local bus transportation for individuals with disabilities who are unable to access our fixed-route bus and light rail system.
 Learn more about Access-a-Ride.

 Accessible light rail trains

 Light rail is wheelchair accessible.
 Ramps are located at each station.
 Wait at the top of the ramp for the train to stop and the operator will help you board and exit the train.

 Discounted fares and special discount cards

 Individuals with disabilities are entitled to a discount fare on fixed-route, Call-n-Ride, and light rail service.
-See a list of discounted fares and learn how to obtain a special discount card.

 Personal attendants and service animals